-As I reported earlier a new Firefox plugin ‘Firesheep’ makes it very easy for anyone to hack into a users Facebook or Twitter account via unsecured Wifi networks.
+As I reported earlier, a new Firefox plugin called ‘Firesheep’ makes it very easy for anyone to hack into a user’s Facebook or Twitter account via unsecured Wi-Fi networks.
+This alarming vulnerability has raised significant concerns about online security, especially for users who frequently connect to public Wi-Fi hotspots.

 The already existing Firefox extension Force-TLS attempts to circumvent this by forcing those sites to use the HTTPS protocol, therefore making user cookies invisible to Firesheep.

-HTTPS encrypts user data, so if a script like Firesheep’s like tries to pull it, it can’t be read.
-Force-TLS forces a number of sites to make all of their requests over an SSL secured channel and while some sites, like Amazon, don’t currently have the secure option, the majors like Facebook, Twitter, Google, etc all allow a HTTPS connection.
+HTTPS encrypts user data, so if a script like Firesheep tries to pull it, it can’t be read.
+This encryption is crucial because it ensures that any data transmitted between the user’s browser and the website is secure and cannot be intercepted by malicious actors.
+Force-TLS forces a number of sites to make all of their requests over an SSL secured channel.
+While some sites, like Amazon, don’t currently have the secure option, the majors like Facebook, Twitter, Google, etc., all allow an HTTPS connection.

 Via Tech Crunch